renovatebot/renovate/docs/usage/config-overview.md

 When Renovate runs on a repository, the final config used is derived from the:

-- Default config
+- Default config (bot defaults)
-- Global config
+- Global config (admin settings)
-- Inherited config
+- Inherited config (org-level settings)
-- Repository config
+- Repository config (repo-specific customisation)
-- Resolved presets referenced in config
+- Resolved presets referenced in config (shareable presets)

 ## Types of config